 On top of its free cash flow, BP raised around $2,200m in cash from the sale of non-core assets.
 If my math is correct that left a total post-dividend cash pile of circa $5,500m for the year.
 Most of the balance was spent on stock buybacks (helping to offset dilution from the scrip dividend program) and the remaining $3,500m bill associated with its purchase of onshore US assets from BHP.

-Probably the news that stands out most for BP stockholders: it raised its quarterly dividend by 2.4% to 10.50¢ per ADS.
+Probably the news that stands out most for BP stockholders: it raised its quarterly dividend by 2.4% to 63¢ per ADR.
 Doesn’t look like much at first glance, but when your yield was 7% (pre-news) a low single-digit bump is actually fairly meaningful.
 In a nutshell this sums up why I’m fairly bullish on BP stock going forward.

-The one thing I haven’t touched on yet is the debt load: BP carries around $45,000m in financial debt net of its $22,500m cash pile.
+The one thing I haven’t touched on yet is the debt load; BP carries around $45,000m in financial debt net of its $22,500m cash pile.
 In terms of gearing that puts it higher than its oil major peers.
-Obviously the company is in position to reduce that somewhat via its post-dividend free cash flow, but it is also running a non-core asset disposal program which aims to raise $10,000m between 2019 and the end of 2020.
-The company received circa $2,200m of that over the course of last year, and it also announced plans for an extra $5,000m from asset disposals by mid-2021.
+The company is in position to reduce that somewhat via its post-dividend free cash flow, but it is also running an asset disposal program which aims to raise $10,000m between 2019 and the end of 2020.
+BP received circa $2,200m of that over the course of last year, and it also announced plans for an extra $5,000m from asset disposals by mid-2021.